SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ### Estimated Duration: 90 Minutes

-A data lakehouse is a common analytical data store for cloud-scale analytics solutions.
-One of the core tasks of a data engineer is to implement and manage the ingestion of data from multiple operational data sources into the lakehouse.
-In Microsoft Fabric, you can implement *extract, transform, and load* (ETL) or *extract, load, and transform* (ELT) solutions for data ingestion through the creation of *pipelines*.

-Fabric also supports Apache Spark, enabling you to write and run code to process data at scale.
-By combining the pipeline and Spark capabilities in Fabric, you can implement complex data ingestion logic that copies data from external sources into the OneLake storage on which the lakehouse is based and then uses Spark code to perform custom data transformations before loading it into tables for analysis.
+In this exercise, you'll ingest data into a Microsoft Fabric lakehouse using pipelines and Apache Spark.
+Pipelines allow you to extract data from external sources and load it into OneLake.
+Spark enables you to transform the data at scale before storing it in lakehouse tables for analysis.
+Ensure data is successfully loaded into OneLake before applying transformations.

 ## Lab objectives